 - Memories of emotionally arousing events are more poignant than unemotional events.
-What mechanisms underlie this adaptive phenomenon? - Emotionally arousing events activate the sympathetic nervous system and the HPA axis, resulting in the release of epinephrine and gluccocritocids. - In addition to mediating aspects of the "flight-or-fight" response, these hormones have now been shown to improve emotional memory, and that the amygdala is critical for this process. - Lesions of the amygdala block this memory-enhancing neuromodulatory function of many drugs and hormones. - Infusion of drugs selectively into the basolateral complex may enhance memory storage, whereas infusions into the central nucleus do not.
-The basolateral nucleus is reciprocally connected with the hippocampus and the neocortex, both implicated in memory processes.
+What mechanisms underlie this adaptive phenomenon? - Emotionally arousing events activate the sympathetic nervous system and the HPA axis, resulting in the release of epinephrine and alucocorticoids. - In addition to mediating aspects of the "flight-or-fight" response, these hormones have now been shown to improve emotional memory, and that the amygdala is critical for this process.
+Lesions of the amygdala block this memory-enhancing neuromodulatory function of many drugs and hormones.
+Infusion of drugs selectively into the basolateral complex may enhance memory storage whereas infusions into the central - enhance memory storage, whereas infusions into the central nucleus do not.
+The basolateral nucleus is reciprocally connected with the hippocampus and the neocortex, both implicated in memory